What Is The Difference Between Form 941 and Form 944?

 What is the difference between the Form 941 and Form 944?
 Which applies to your business?

-The deadline for quarterly payroll tax forms is approaching on April 30,2020, so let’s review Form 941.
+The deadline for quarterly payroll tax forms is approaching on January 31, 2025, so let’s review Form 941.
 There is also an annual payroll tax form, the Form 944.
-Some businesses experience confusion when trying to figure out which of these forms apply to their business.
+Some businesses experience confusion when figuring out which of these forms apply to their business.
 Let’s take the guesswork out of this by comparing these forms…

 What is Form 941?